Government doesn't know where extra cuts will come from

 Of the additional cuts, 1.2 billion are set to come from changes to tax credits, leaving an extra 28.8 billion pounds' worth of savings for the government to find.

-"We haven't decided where those cuts will come from," Alexander told BBC Newsnight.
+"We haven't decided where those cuts will come from," Danny Alexander told BBC Newsnight.

 "It doesn't have to be found quickly, that is in 2015-16 and 2016-17.
 In good time, well before the next election, we will set out precisely what the measures are to deliver those additional savings in the next Parliament," he said.